Anderson localization in the subwavelength regime: Formulation of the resonance problem

 Inside $Y$, we assume that there are $N$ scatterers, or \emph{resonators}, $D_i\subset Y$, for $i=1,...,N$.
 These are disjoint, connected domains with boundaries in $C^{1,s}$ for some $0<s<1$.
 For $m\in \Lambda$, we let $D_i^m$ denote the translated resonator, and we let $\D$ denote the total collection of resonators:

 We let $v_i^m$ denote the wave speed in $D_i^m$, and $v$ denote the wave speed in the surrounding medium.
 Each resonator is additionally associated to a parameter $\delta_i^m$, which describes the contrast between the resonator and the surrounding.
-The natural setting to achieve subwavelength resonance is to consider the \emph{high-contrast} case \cite{ammari2021functional}, whereby we assume that